zedlopez/ifm/The Recipe Book.md

 At the other end of the scale, though, there are times when Inform's default implementation is too complicated for what we want to do: so we will start with ways to simplify conversation, before moving to all the exotic complexities.

-Before we get into these details, though, we have a couple of examples that are literally about getting started with a conversation: [Mimicry] introduces the feature that we must greet other characters before beginning to speak to them; [The Gorge at George] corrects the player's attempts to use a ``talk`` TO command where a different mode of interaction is appropriate instead.
+Before we get into these details, though, we have a couple of examples that are literally about getting started with a conversation: [Mimicry] introduces the feature that we must greet other characters before beginning to speak to them; [The Gorge at George] corrects the player's attempts to use a ``talk to`` command where a different mode of interaction is appropriate instead.

 ## Saying Simple Things